Phantom limb: Treatment

-Most treatments are not very effective.
+Most traditional treatments are not very effective.
 Ketamine or morphine may be useful around the time of surgery.
 Morphine may be helpful for longer periods of time.
 Evidence for gabapentin is mixed.
 Perineural catheters that provide local anesthetic agents have poor evidence of success when placed after surgery in an effort to prevent phantom limb pain.

 One approach that has received public interest is the use of a mirror box.
 The mirror box provides a reflection of the intact hand or limb that allows the patient to "move" the phantom limb, and to unclench it from potentially painful positions.

+A therapy assistant uses mirror therapy to reduce phantom limb pain for the patient.

 Although mirror therapy was introduced by VS Ramachandran in the early 1990s, little research was done on it before 2009, and much of the subsequent research has been of poor quality, according to a 2016 review.
 A 2018 review, which also criticized the scientific quality of many reports on mirror therapy (MT), found 15 good-quality studies conducted between 2012 and 2017 (out of a pool of 115 publications), and concluded that "MT seems to be effective in relieving PLP, reducing the intensity and duration of daily pain episodes.
 It is a valid, simple, and inexpensive treatment for PLP."
 Nevertheless, the debate in the field remains open.
 A 2025 scoping review reported 'significant heterogeneity of practice' and 'a lack of consensus on treatment frameworks' in the literature, indicating that the effectiveness of the treatment remains hard to assess.
-New approaches, such as the use of virtual reality to simulate the missing limb, are supported by similarly weak evidence.